OKStateACM/CryptoWorkshop/Notes_draft.md

   |Send g^c to the other party|g^b mod p = 24| g^a mod p = 47, g^b mod p = 24| g^a mod p = 47|
   |Calculate g^(ab) mod p|(g^b)^a mod p = (47)^(28) mod 67 = 36 |???| (g^a)^b mod p = (24)^42 mod 67 = 62|

+  Notice that if Eve finds either "a" or "b", she knows the secret key.

 #### Discrete Log Problem
+ - The problem of finding "a" from "g^a mod p" is known as the **Discrete Log Problem**.
+As far as we know, this is a hard problem.
 #### Post-Quantum Cryptography